justinlecorre/Cohort-Analysis/README.md

 While seasonal trends in customer behaviour is expected, this can provide opportunities for the company to capitalize on.

-In this case, the company could target these November customers to increase retention beyond the holiday period.
+In this case, the company could target these customers to increase retention beyond the holiday period.
 This could be achieved through various marketing strategies such as:

 - Sending emails
 -